adaltas/node-csv/readme.md

 When the returned value is an array, the fields are merge in order.
 When the returned value is an object, it will search for the `columns` property in the write or in the read options and smartly order the values.
 If no `columns` options are found, it will merge the values in their order of appearance.
 When the returned value is a string, it directly sent to the destination source and it is your responsibility to delimit, quote, escape or define line breaks.

-Exemple of transform returning a string
+Example of transform returning a string

 	// node samples/transform.js
 	var csv = require('csv');